 Lift service operations at ski areas need to do better than just avoiding negligence or carelessness.
 Ski areas and ski lift operators are held to a higher standard than ordinary people or businesses.

 A case involving a collision between skiers will require an investigation into the skill level of the other skier.
 Lawyers may also ask if the other skier was skiing under control, impaired by alcohol, or otherwise negligent.

 Negligent Ski Area and Equipment Maintenance

-A case involving trail hazards may require investigation into the maintenance and inspection practices of the ski area.
-At the same time, a case involving malfunctioning equipment will probably require research into the manufacturer, design, and maintenance of the ski boot or binding.
+A case involving trail hazards may require an investigation into the maintenance and inspection practices of the ski area.
+At the same time, a malfunctioning equipment case will probably require research into the manufacturer, design, and maintenance of the ski boot or binding.

 Is Your Ski Collision Worth a Lawsuit?

 Understanding who is at fault matters because it dictates who is responsible for making you whole.
 An individual skier may or may not have insurance coverage available, while the ski area or manufacturer certainly will.

 Regardless of the fault and how it’s proven, you should be compensated for all harms and losses caused by careless conduct.
 You can receive compensation for medical expenses, lost wages, and other human losses that result from the injury.
 Human losses include pain, suffering, inconvenience, and embarrassment, which the law calls damages.

 What To Do After A Ski Area Injury

 After a ski area accident, report your injury to the ski patrol.
 Be sure that ski patrol notes whether another person was involved, if your injury involved any equipment, or if trail hazards played a role.